 - Analysis of the company's net-zero carbon goal by the University of Wisconsin-Madison's Nelson Institute for Environmental Studies.
 Dr. Tracey Holloway compared MGE's goal to the modeled pathways for the electricity sector in industrialized nations to limit global warming to 1.5 degrees Celsius.
 The study determined MGE's goal is in line with or more aggressive than these model benchmarks for climate solutions.

 - MGE’s globally recognized strategies for deep decarbonization.
-Consistent with the latest climate science, MGE expects to achieve carbon reductions of 65% by 2030 and net-zero carbon by 2050.
+Consistent with the latest climate science, MGE expects to achieve carbon reductions of at least 65% by 2030 and net-zero carbon by 2050.

 - Recent development of clean energy projects equating to an expected 650% increase in owned renewable capacity when all projects come online, including 100 megawatts (MW) from the Badger Hollow Solar Farm and 50 MW from Two Creeks Solar, and a number of solar projects in the Madison, Wisconsin, area.